-How Do I Receive a Copy of a W-2?
+How to Receive a Copy of a W-2

 Copies of W-2 forms must generally be obtained from your employer (or previous employer).
 However, you can get the information from an old W-2 by ordering a free transcript from the IRS.

-How Do I Report My W-2 Income on My Tax Return?
+How to Report Your W-2 Income on a Tax Return

 Once you answer a few simple questions during the efile.com tax interview, we will select the correct form(s) for you to use to report your W-2 income.

-What Do I Enter on My Return If There's No State Tax on My W-2?
+What to Enter on Your Return If There's No State Tax on a W-2

 If the W-2 form you received has no State wages and income taxes, do not select a state nor enter a state tax withholding amount on line 15 of your W-2 screen.
 If you select a state, lines 16 and 17 will be required.
 In addition, if there are no Local wages or Local income taxes on your W-2 form, leave those fields empty on the W-2 screen.